NativeScript/developer-day-workshop/src/chapters/chapter7.md

 </StackLayout>
 ```

-Then, paste the following line into `src/client/app/components/home/home.component.html` to create a simple list on native:
+Then, replace the code in `src/client/app/components/home/home.component.html` with the code below to create a simple list on native:

 ```
 <ul *ngFor="let pokemon of pokemon$ | async">